dvlab-research/Simple-SR/README.md

 ---
 ### Update
-The well-trained BebyGAN model and implemented BBL loss (see BBL.py in utils) are now released.
+The training code of BebyGAN and LAPAR is released.

-All visual examples (including BebyGAN and other SOTAs) are available [here](https://drive.google.com/drive/folders/1t9GPQ61MDLOkgk-Lvez3jntciC-ZBYNS?usp=sharing).
+The well-trained models and all visual examples (including BebyGAN and other SOTAs) are available [here](https://drive.google.com/drive/folders/1t9GPQ61MDLOkgk-Lvez3jntciC-ZBYNS?usp=sharing).

-The training code of LAPAR (9 models) is now released.

 ---
 ### Paper